khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 <img src="/images/snappy_teardown/3.png" class="img-responsive" />
 <img src="/images/snappy_teardown/4.png" class="img-responsive" />

 The role of this part is to make the reader realize she has a support email problem.
 It tells a story, which is the most important thing in sales page.
-The story itself is great --- I found myself nodding[^unread] --- and the outline is very clear (which is great for skimmers!).
+The story itself is good[^unread] --- and the outline is very clear (which is great for skimmers!).
 However, there's a couple things which could be better.

 First, some sentences are way too long. _"Do you remember the first time you answered a paying customer’s email, quickly and courteously, with joy and even honor at the opportunity to solve a problem, delivering exactly the solution they needed, right when they needed it?"_